eustlb/ship-detect-tl/README.md

 ## Results

 Here are a few interesting results.
-The idea was to verify empirically some of the conclusions found when reading papers.
+The idea was to verify empirically some of the conclusions found when reading papers (see docs/bibliography.md).
 All the models were trained during 25k steps over six GPUs, with a batch size of 48 (synchronous distributed training, TensorFlow MirroredStrategy).
 They all used a momentum optimizer with a coefficient of momentum of 0.9 and a cosine decay learning rate schedule, with a base value of 0.04, 500 warmup steps for a total of 25k steps.
 When transfer learning was used, the pre-trained weights were those obtained after training on COCO, initialized from ImageNet classification checkpoints and during training no layers were frozen.